ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/BlogPosts/20190701-Introducing-That-Which-Smashes.md

-Title: Introducting: That Which Smashes
+Title: Introducing: That Which Smashes
 Published: 7/1/2019
 Tags:
 - Azure